matracine/ip-tools/README.md

 PHP Library for manipulating network addresses.

 This library implements tools for IP network address manipulations.
 It actualy impelments IPv4 only classes, but IPv6 will come.
-It has no requirement others than PHP 7.0.
+It has no dependencies others than PHP 7.0.

 Classes :
  - IPv4\Address
+ - IPv4\Network
+ - IPv4\Range
  - IPv4\Subnet

- - IPv4\Range
+Please feal free to open issue for improvements, bugs, requests...
+IPv6 implementation is on the way.

+Docblock documentation implemented.

 ## QA
 Service | Result